XKNX/xknx/docs/fan.md

 - `xknx` XKNX object.
 - `name` name of the device.
 - `group_address` is the KNX group address of the fan speed.
-Used for sending.
+Used for sending. *DPT 5.001 / 5.010*
 - `group_address_state` is the KNX group address of the fan speed state.
-Used for updating and reading state.
+Used for updating and reading state. *DPT 5.001 / 5.010*
 - `group_address_oscillation` is the KNX group address of the oscillation.
 Used for sending. *DPT 1.001*
 - `group_address_oscillation_state` is the KNX group address of the fan oscillation state.
 Used for updating and reading state. *DPT 1.001*
 - `device_updated_cb` awaitable callback for each update.
 - `max_step` Maximum step amount for fans which are controlled with steps and not percentage.
+If this attribute is set, the fan is controlled by sending the step value in the range `0` and `max_step`.
+In that case, the group address DPT changes from *DPT 5.001* to *DPT 5.010*.
+Default: None

 ## [](#header-2)Example